Pretrained Event Classification Model for High Energy Physics Analysis: Methods

-To investigate how model performance scales with training data, we conducted training runs using sample sizes ranging from $10^3$ to $10^7$ events per class ($10^3$, $10^4$, $10^5$, $10^6$, and $10^7$) for each model setup: the from-scratch baseline and models fine-tuned from multi-class or multi-label pretrained models.
-For the $10^7$ case, only the initialization was randomized due to dataset size limitations.
-All models were evaluated on the same testing dataset, consisting of 2 million events per class, which remained separate from the training process.
+We employ an ensemble training approach where 5 independent models are trained for each configuration with random weight initialization and random subsets of the training dataset.
+This enables us to evaluate both the model's sensitivity to initial parameters and to quantify uncertainties in their performance.
+All models are trained to the same stopping condition: $5$ consecutive epochs where there are no improvements to the training loss, and the epoch with maximal validation AUC is then selected for further performance evaluation using the held-out test set.
+To investigate how model performance scales with training data, we conduct training runs using sample sizes ranging from $10^3$ to $10^7$ events per class ($10^3$, $10^4$, $10^5$, $10^6$, and $10^7$) for each model setup: the from-scratch baseline and models fine-tuned from multiclass or multilabel pretrained models.
+For the $10^7$ Delphes case and the ATLAS Open Data tasks, only the initialization was randomized due to dataset size limitations.

+Additional performance metrics, including F1, precision, and recall, are reported in Appendix~\ref{app:performance} and show trends consistent with the accuracy and AUC.